zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

             if ex->message ne "OOPS" then debug
             one = 1
             result = one / 0
-            print "Should not be here either" ; debug end try
+            crt "Should not be here either" ; debug end try
     catch ex2
-        print "This should be the result of the divide by zero" print "Error message for this catch is " : ex2->message if ex2->message ne "DIVIDE_ZERO" then debug
+        crt "This should be the result of the divide by zero" crt "Error message for this catch is " : ex2->message if ex2->message ne "DIVIDE_ZERO" then debug
     end try